United States forms

 - Not attending the biometric services appointment.

-- Failing to submit certified copies of court and police records related to any criminal history.
+- Failing to provide certified copies of court and police records for any arrests or convictions.

 - IR-1: IR-1 Immigrant Visa (Spouse of US Citizen)